Advertiser Disclosure

 Frequently Asked Questions About Solar in Belmont, NC

-It depends on your home's location and what type of panels you're installing.
-With the winter months in North Carolina being very mild, you have a wide time window to install your panels, though they won't hit peak performance until summer arrives.
+It depends on where you live and what type of panels you're installing.
+With the winter months in North Carolina being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.

 Your payback period is the time to earn a net profit from your solar panels.
 It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 Belmont has extremely high daily sunlight levels, so you could recoup your investment in as little as 12.9 years per 5 kW of rated capacity.